Welcome to Our Las Vegas Driving School

 Driving Is a complex and demanding skill.
-Every one planning to take the DMV road test needs to be aware of all the elements that form the foundation of a safe and responsible driver.
+Everyone planning to take the DMV road test must be aware of all the elements that form the foundation of a safe and responsible driver.

-Understanding the vehicle's controls, vehicle handling, perception and risk management>
+Understanding the vehicle's controls, vehicle handling, and knowing the rules of the road.

 The driver is responsible for the safety of their passengers.
 In this case, the DMV examiner.
-Their job is assessment not instruction.
+Their job is an assessment, not instruction.

-Consistent practice makes all the difference in my opinion.
-Individuals that only drive an hour or two a week have a decreased chance of passing then those that drive everyday or at least 4-5 times per week.
+Consistent practice makes all the difference, in my opinion.
+Individuals that only drive an hour or two a week have a decreased chance of passing than those that drive every day or at least 4-to 5 times per week.

 Here are some guidelines and reminders.

-The examiner will check the vehicles signals, brake lights and horn.
-If the windshield is cracked or a mirror is broken, or tires are bald they may decline to do the test.
+The examiner will check the vehicle's signals, brake lights, and horn.
+If the windshield is cracked, a mirror is broken, or tires are bald, they may decline to do the test.

 Clean your car before the test.
 Make sure all the windows and mirrors are clean.

 The examiners generally are not too chatty.
-They want the driver to focus on driving safe.
+They want the driver to focus on driving safely.

 Signal every turn in the DMV lot.
 Yield to all pedestrians and vehicles backing out.
 Keep your speed under control 8-10 mph max.